Step 4: Full View

 Should Engineer Z immediately cease distributing all marketing materials listing Engineer X upon receiving her resignation notice, or continue distribution during the notice period while initiating expeditious correction procedures, distinguishing the case from BER 83-1 on the basis of Engineer X's non-key status?

-Continue Distribution, Initiate Expeditious Correction Board's choice Continue distributing existing brochures and resumes listing Engineer X during the active notice period, treating the short administrative lag as a permissible oversight, while immediately initiating correction procedures, including errata sheets to prospective clients who received the outdated materials, and ceasing all distribution upon Engineer X's actual departure date.
+O1 Continue distributing existing brochures and resumes listing Engineer X during the active notice period, treating the short administrative lag as a permissible oversight, while immediately initiating correction procedures, including errata sheets to prospective clients who received the outdated materials, and ceasing all distribution upon Engineer X's actual departure date.
+Board's choice

 Competing obligations include: (1) the Notice-Period Conditional Permissibility principle, which grants a grace window during the active notice period for administrative lag in updating printed materials; (2) the Honesty Obligation in Engineering Firm Promotional Activities and the Brochure Personnel Currency Obligation, which demand immediate or expeditious correction upon receipt of departure notice; (3) the Oversight-Without-Malice Reduced Culpability principle, which mitigates culpability where continued distribution was inadvertent rather than deliberate; (4) the Pertinent Fact Dual-Element Test, which requires a case-by-case assessment of whether Engineer X's departure would influence a prospective client's decision, particularly a client specifically seeking hydrology services; (5) the Comparative Case Distinguishing principle, which separates the present case from BER 83-1 on the basis of Engineer X's non-key status and hydrology's non-significance to Firm Y's overall portfolio; and (6) the Proactive Marketing Material Accuracy Assurance Obligation, which requires firms to maintain systematic processes for updating materials upon personnel changes.